 The Ninth Circuit held that it was not enough for the plaintiffs to show that others had previously threatened and harassed their supporters and affiliates-even though the plaintiffs had produced extensive evidence of this in the trial court.
-See Ams. for Prosperity Found.
+Americans for Prosperity Found.
 (AFPF) v.
-Becerra, 903 F.3d 1000, 1015-17 (Sept.
+Becerra, 903 F.3d 1000, 1015-17 (9th Cir.
+Sept.
 11, 2018); see also id. at 1017 (acknowledging that "this evidence plainly shows at least the possibility that the plaintiffs' Schedule B contributors would face threats, harassment or reprisals if their information were to become public.") (emphasis in original).
 Instead, the court held that the plaintiffs must also show a "reasonable probability" that the Attorney General would somehow disclose the plaintiffs' Schedule B contributors to the public.
 See id. at 1015.
 NAACP imposed no such requirement.
 The mere fact that the NAACP's supporter list would be in the hands of government officials was enough to establish a chilling effect that "may induce members to withdraw" or "dissuade others from joining."
 NAACP, 357 U.S. at 463.
-The probability or likelihood of public disclosure played no role in NAACP's First Amendment analysis.
+The probability or likelihood of public disclosure played no role in NAACP v.
+Alabama's First Amendment analysis.

-And the NAACP Court was correct to downplay the question of public disclosure.
+The NAACP Court was correct to downplay the question of public disclosure.
 In contrast, the Ninth Circuit was wrong to require the plaintiffs to show a "reasonable probability" that the Attorney General would disclose their Schedule B contributors to the public.
 To begin, the risk of future disclosure is impossible to quantify, even though everyone agrees there is some risk of disclosure.
 See AFPF, 903 F.3d at 1018 ("Nothing is perfectly secure on the internet in 2018."); id. at 1019 ("[T]here is always a risk somebody in the Attorney General's office will let confidential information slip notwithstanding an express prohibition.") (quoting Citizens United, 882 F.3d at 384) (internal quotations omitted).
 So how is a judge-or litigant-supposed to determine when the risk of public disclosure is so great as to become a "reasonable" probability?
-And how is a plaintiff supposed to demonstrate a "reasonable probability" of public disclosure?
+And how is a charity supposed to demonstrate a "reasonable probability" of public disclosure?

 More importantly, any chance of public disclosure is enough to deter some individuals at the margin from joining or donating to dissident organizations.
-Deterrence depends entirely on an individual's personal situation and personal considerations.2 Someone whose circumstances leaves him particularly vulnerable to public disclosure-or who is dependent on the state and therefore worries about retaliation from hostile state officials even absent public disclosure will be dissuaded from joining or donating, notwithstanding that the probability of disclosure may be small.
-This marginal chilling effect is alone enough to substantially burden the First Amendment rights of organizations and their supporters.
+Deterrence depends entirely on an individual's personal situation and personal considerations.2

-2 See Harold J. Brumm and Dale O. Cloninger, Perceived Risk of Punishment and the Commission of Homicides: A Covariance Structure Analysis, 31 J. Econ.
+2 See Harold J. Brumm & Dale O. Cloninger, Perceived Risk of Punishment and the Commission of Homicides: A Covariance Structure Analysis, 31 J. Econ.
 Behavior & Org.
-1 (1996); Maynard L. Erickson, Jack P. Gibbs, and Gary F. Jensen, The Deterrence Doctrine and the Perceived Certainty of Legal Punishments, 42 Am.
+1 (1996); Maynard L. Erickson, Jack P. Gibbs, & Gary F. Jensen, The Deterrence Doctrine and the Perceived Certainty of Legal Punishments, 42 Am.
 Soc.
 Rev. 305 (1977).